How it effects your booking

 We continue to consider the implications for our guests and we have changed our Terms and Conditions of your stay as a result.

 We would like to outline these here, noting they have been rolled into the T&C’s you accept when you pay a deposit to stay with us:

 - We are currently experiencing an ongoing Covid-19 pandemic in Scotland.
-As is the nature of a virus you may contract it whilst you travel to us or while you stay with us.
+It is important to recognise that the Scottish Government authorisations to trade does not imply protection from the virus.
+You may still contract it whilst you travel to us or while you stay with us.

-- Being an isolated island, we are unable to offer any PPE.
-You should take any PPE you judge is required including face coverings, hand sanitiser gel and any other PPE you feel is appropriate.
+- Being an isolated island, we are unable to offer any PPE for you, or people travelling with you.
+Should you chose to stay with us you should take any PPE you judge is required including face coverings, hand sanitiser gel and any other PPE you feel is appropriate.
 Supplies of these should be considered unavailable on the Isle of Lewis.

 - If you are required to quarantine, or stay in our property due to Government direction whilst testing is being undertaken or for the 14 day quarantine period WE WILL REQUIRE EACH ADDITIONAL NIGHTS ACCOMMODATION, FOR QUARANTINE OR OTHERWISE, TO BE PAID FOR AT A REDUCED RATE OF £180 PER NIGHT until you, and your party, vacate the property.
 This should be a core part of your decision making.